ahamidi/conduit-connector-template/README.md

 merge pull requests).

 ### Specification
 The `spec.go` file provides a programmatic representation of the configuration options.
-This is used by the Conduit server to validate configuration and dynamically display configuration options to end users.

 ### Configuration
-There are 2 types of "configs":
+This template provides two types of "configs":
 * general configuration (that applies to both, sources and destinations)
 * and source/destination specific configs.

-General configs should be added to `config/config.go` whereas any source or destination specific configs should be added to `source/config.go` and `destination/config.go` respectively
+General configs should be added to `config/config.go` whereas any source or destination specific configs should be added to `source/config.go` and `destination/config.go` respectively.